How Can I Protect My Outlook Email?

 • Privacy: All data is stored encrypted, no user information is collected, and no one, including Internxt, has access to your data.

-• Additional free features: Includes a free temporary email (to avoid spam and unnecessary emails), Internxt VPN, WebDAV support, document converter, virus scanner, password checker, and much more.
+• Additional free features: Includes a free temporary email (to avoid spam and unnecessary emails), Internxt VPN, WebDAV support, document converter, virus scanner, password checker, Dark Web Monitoring and much more.

 Internxt is a cloud storage service based on encryption and privacy.